craftercms/docs/source/developers/template-page.rst

 	:alt: Template Modify FTL to Display Controller Script Output
 	:align: center

 As you can see from the controller we just added, the controller is used to customize your page by enabling you to run codes before the page is rendered.
-To find out more about custom services and controllers in Crafter CMS, please see the section :ref:`custom-services-and-controllers`.
+To find out more about groovy APIs in Crafter CMS, please see the section :ref:`groovy-api`.